robertcigan/ey-cloud-recipes/README.md

   recipes after the default Engine Yard recipes have run.
 When you update your recipes, just re-run `ey recipes upload -e ENV`.

 List of custom recipes follow.
-To enable add ie. `require_recipe "passenger_monitor_memory_limit"` for each of the recipes into cookbooks/main/recipes/default.rb
+To enable add uncomment a line in `cookbooks/main/recipes/default.rb`

 passenger-monitor-memory-limit
 ===================================================================